 - The Audit Committee shall adopt procedures for the review, approval or ratification by the Audit Committee of related person transactions and periodically reassess whether any modifications of such procedures are necessary and/or appropriate.

-- The Audit Committee shall review and approve on an at-least annual basis the Company’s decision to enter into swaps that are exempt from the mandatory central clearing and trading requirements under the Commodity Exchange Act as amended by Title VII of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+- The Audit Committee shall review and approve on an at-least annual basis the Company’s decision to enter into swaps and other derivatives that are exempt from the clearing requirement under the Commodity Exchange Act and shall annually review the Company’s Hedge and Derivative Policy.

 - The Audit Committee shall take such other actions as it deems appropriate, or as requested by the Board, consistent with this Charter, the Company’s Bylaws and applicable laws and regulations and shall direct and report to the Board from time to time on actions taken and matters reviewed.